Google Analytics can do just about whatever you want it to. It has a ton of depth.

 - New sign-up infrastructure launched and broke our sign-up tracking, the primary goal of the site.

-- I launched a new pricing page and cut our sales pipeline by 50%.
+- We launched a new pricing page and cut our sales pipeline by 50%.

 Most of these examples are pretty embarrassing.

 Sooner or later, they happen on every site.
-I find that I run into 1–2 per year.
+We find that we run into 1–2 per year.

 To help catch major problems like these, Google Analytics has Custom Alerts.
 You define a set of criteria and whenever that event happens, Google Analytics will send you an email.
 Even if your team isn’t checking Google Analytics daily, you’ll still catch major problems within 24 hours.

-Here’s the alert I like to set up:
+Here’s the alert we like to set up:

-This alert sends me an email whenever sessions decrease by 30% or more compared to the same day the previous week.
-A few tricks that I’ve learned about custom alerts over the years:
+This alert sends us an email whenever sessions decrease by 30% or more compared to the same day the previous week.
+A few tricks that we’ve learned about custom alerts over the years:

 - Comparing to the previous week is helpful.
 Most sites have huge traffic differences between the week and the weekend which are totally normal.
 These normal fluctuations can trigger alerts if you compare day to day.